What are the main features of this course?

 How is the course assessed?

 The course is assessed using a combination of examinations and controlled assessments.
 You will sit one controlled assessment and one exam in your first year.
 There will be a second controlled assessment and one exam in your second year.
-The controlled assessments will take place in December each year, and the exams will be in May.
+The controlled assessments will take place part way through the year, and the exams will be in the summer.

 Where can I go next?